 Carl Carlson was a 1943 civil engineering graduate who specialized in the area of water purification.
 His sister, Ruby Carlson established this endowed scholarship in his memory to be awarded to CE or CEM students in good academic standing, with financial need and an interest in water purification and the environment.

 Departmental scholarship fund established with private contributions.
 Awards are made to full-time civil engineering undergraduate students in good academic standing.

 G.L. and J.C.
 COMPTON MEMORIAL ENDOWED SCHOLARSHIP

 In 1995, Jay Compton, a 1979 graduate of the CEM Program, and John C. Compton, Jay’s father, established this scholarship fund in memory of J.C.
-(James Crawford) Compton (Jay’s grandfather and John’s father) and G.L.
-(Jake) Compton (Jay’s great-uncle and John’s uncle).
+(James Crawford) Compton (Jay’s great-uncle and John’s uncle) and G.L.
+(Jake) Compton (Jay’s grandfather and John’s father).
 Scholarship recipients must have an expressed interest in a career in highway construction and be a professional-level CE or CEM major.

 J.E.
 DUNN NORTHWEST SCHOLARSHIP